Gilcemir/DynamicProgramming/Fibonacci/README.md

     Space: O(1)

     Time: Using previous value which was calculated, from 0 to n

-    Space: Does not store unused values, which leads to static time complexity
+    Space: Does not store unused values, which leads to constant time complexity